 Frase, R. (1975) ‘A Sociological Analysis of the Development of Brazilian Protestantism: A Study of Social Change’.
 PhD thesis, Princeton Theological Seminary.

-— (1981) ‘The Subversion of Missionary Intentions by Cultural Values: The Brazilian Case’, Review of Religious Research 23.
+— (1981) ‘The Subversion of Missionary Intentions by Cultural Values: The Brazilian Case’, Review of Religious Research vol. 23 (2), pp. 180–94.

-Fyfe, A. (2004) ‘Commerce and Philanthropy: The Religious Tract Society and the Business of Publishing’, Journal of Victorian Culture 9.
+Fyfe, A. (2004) ‘Commerce and Philanthropy: The Religious Tract Society and the Business of Publishing’, Journal of Victorian Culture vol. 9 (2), pp. 164–88.

 Glass, F. C. (1914) With the Bible in Brazil: Being the Story of a Few of the Marvellous Incidents Arising from its Circulation There.
 London: Morgan & Scott Ld.

-Graham, R. 1968.
-Britain and the Onset of Modernization in Brazil, 1850-1914.
-Cambridge: Cambridge University Press

-— (1990) Patronage and Politics in Nineteenth-century Brazil.
+Graham, R. (1990) Patronage and Politics in Nineteenth-century Brazil.
 Stanford CA: Stanford University Press.

 Green, A. and V. Viaene (2012) ‘Introduction: Rethinking Religion and Globalization’ in A. Green and V. Viaene (eds), Religious Internationals in the Modern World: Globalization and Faith Communities since 1750.
 Basingstoke: Palgrave Macmillan.